grybkom/CNN_Cancer_Detection/README.md

 # CNN for Cancer Detection
-convolutional neural network for binary image classification of metastatic cancer in tissue samples
+Binary image classification of metastatic cancer in tissue samples using a convolutional neural network.

 ---